geeekpi/picokit/README.md

 *  LED indicator experiment
 *  Using Ultrasonic sensor and LCD1602 to build distance measuring tool
 *  Using LED with Buttons to build  Morse code learning machine.
-*  Building super cool Neopixel strip lights circuit.
+*  Building super cool RGB ws2812 light Ring.
 *  Build a wearable device
 *  Learn how to control a servo to finish some mechanical control.
 *  Using PIR motion sensor to build home automation assistant.